Elvis Andrus Preview, Player Props: White Sox vs. Rockies

 Elvis Andrus At The Plate

-- Andrus is batting .230 with 13 doubles, a triple, three home runs and 21 walks.
+- Andrus is batting .237 with 13 doubles, a triple, four home runs and 21 walks.

+- Andrus is batting .381 with one homer during his last games and is riding a four-game hitting streak.

+- In 54.2% of his 83 games this season, Andrus has picked up at least one hit.
+He's also had 17 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.